-Maritime Psychology Clinic brings together a group of licensed psychologists.
+Maritime Psychology Clinic brings together a group of like-minded psychologists who are independent service providers.
 It is our belief that bringing together psychologists with expertise in a variety of areas will enrich our practice and benefit our clients.
 All psychologists are licensed or registered with the College of Psychologists of New Brunswick and are committed to providing the highest calibre of care to our clients at all times.

 Cindy Parlee – M.Sc., L. Psych.

 Cindy Parlee is an adult and couples psychologist who graduated from Memorial University with a Master of Science degree in clinical psychology.
 Her background includes extensive experience and training in individual and group therapy.
 Her individual therapy specializations include anxiety, depression, grief, trauma resolution, and post-traumatic stress disorder.